noblecosmic/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Write a function that prints a string, followed by a new line, to stdout.
+Write a function that prints a string, in reverse, followed by a new line.

-Prototype: void _puts(char *str);
+Prototype: void print_rev(char *s);
-FYI: The standard library provides a similar function: puts.
-Run man puts to learn more.